AWikramanayake/CNN-Visualisations/README.md

 ### Project Updates:

+* alexnet, vgg16, and resnet (and possibly others with same/similar model structures) now work
 * GradCam and ScoreCam are currently being implemented.
 * The visualisations can be applied to random samples drawn from a suitably constructed datamodule.
 </br></br>